GerritCodeReview/gerrit/README.md

 ## Objective

-Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be added by any reviewer.
+Gerrit makes reviews modified to be added by any reviewer.

 Gerrit simplifies Git based project maintainership by permitting any authorized user to submit changes to the master Git repository, rather